caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 1.2: Starting and stopping the web service

-- Tired to typing `datasetd -debug recipes_api.yaml`?
+- Tired to typing "`datasetd -debug recipes_api.yaml`"?
 - Make the YAML file executable!

 (on macOS, Linux or Window's WSL)